structurizr/dsl/docs/language-reference.md

 include <*|identifier|expression> [identifier|expression...]
 ```

 Elements can either be specified using individual identifiers, the wildcard identifier (`*`), or a property expression.
+Please note that including elements will also include the relationships between those elements.

 The wildcard identifier (`*`) operates differently depending upon the type of diagram, as follows: